MelonKony/millmint/site/snapshots/sneakers.md

 'Once upon a time, foreigners in this country had to have something to offer.
 You had to have a degree, a skill.
 Now, they'll let anyone come along so long as they've got some kind of lineage.
 It's blood and soil.'

 'Blood and soil you reckon?
-OK, Rob Telesford, I'll see you around.'
+OK, Rob Telesford, I'll see you around.'-->